What’s the Difference? – Comodo vs. GoDaddy SSL Certificates

 - Dedicated SSL expert support

 Although Comodo provides a variety of web security solutions, SSL/TLS business is at the center of it.
 That’s why you get constant support from experts who have spent years in this domain.
-Such expert support is hard to find it primarily an SSL/TLS
+Such expert support is hard to find, primarily for an SSL/TLS Certificates.

 - You have to purchase separately from your hosting and domain name